 Granted, Bill Ritter's victory over Bob Beaupre was so broad and deep that no great difference ultimately resulted from the October storm over plea bargains and leaks.

-You remember the endless stories about a federal agent with the Bureau of Immigration and Customs Enforcement who allegedly gave the Beaupre campaign uh information on a criminal alien who had benefited from a plea bargain allowed by Ritter when he was DA.
+You remember the endless stories about a federal agent with the Bureau of Immigration and Customs Enforcement who allegedly gave the Beaupre campaign information on a criminal alien who had benefited from a plea bargain allowed by Ritter when he was DA.

 The media compliantly played up the Democrats' attack on his Republican opponent for using the information in an ad, and they had a field day with the FBI leak investigation.

-They don't care about it, but anything that would advance the uh the right side of the illegal alien issue, they will remain silent on.
+Anything that would advance the right side of the illegal alien issue, they will remain silent on.

 The vast majority of the people in this country want immigration laws enforced.

-They are not racists, they are not nativists, they are not bigots.
+They are not bigots.

 But it is the agenda of the drive-by media to make it look that way.